allmin/gen-ig/README.md

 # gen-ig
 GEN-IG : a GENeric toolkit for schema-driven Insight Generation
 - In this repository, we provide a fully customizable insight generator that can be used for any insight generation application.
+- installation: Python3.8 -> pip install -r requirements.txt will install all the dependencies
-- The main scripts are :
+- The main scripts are:
 -- 1) generate_insight_lib.py: To generate an insight library.
 It needs a system_definition file
 -- 2) score_insight_lib.py: to score the insight library.
 It requires data, system definitions and an insight_library file -- 3) how_to_say.py: cleans the text suitable for presentation -- 4) recommend_insights: recommends N=20 diverse insights
 - The system definitions help to define the entire IG system.
-In this repository, system definitions are by default provided for the hospital utilization (igt) and the "sleep" use case (sleep).
+In this repository, system definitions are by default provided for an abstract "example1" use case that contains measurements and contexts.
 - Note:
 -- The end-to-end.py runs all the pipeline successively.
--- The "igt" system only supports generate_insight_lib.py -- The "sleep" system supports both generate_insight_lib.py and score_insight_lib.py.
-However, the data_sleep.pickle must be present in systems/sleep/
 -- The config.py comes handy in defining important configurations of the insight generator

 ## config.py
-- Mention the system name in the config.py file as "igt","sleep", or anything else to choose the appropriate system
+- Mention the system name in the config.py file as "example", or anything else to choose the appropriate system
 - Name your system difinition files, data files, etc with the same suffix (see example systems in ./systems)
-- Mention the data_file_format (The format in which the ata is presented to the IG. preferably pickle)
+- Mention the data_file_format (The format in which the data is presented to the gen-ig. preferably pickle)
 - scope_name applies when each IG is run to a specific customer/ user/ hospital.
 -- if scope_name is defined provide the data for each scope in .systems/<system_name>/data_<scope_name>_<system_name>.pickle -- if scope_name is not defined given provide the data for each scope in .systems/<system_name>/data_<system_name>.pickle